William Hughes Mearns

 William Hughes Mearns (1875–1965), better known as Hughes Mearns, was an American educator and poet.
-A graduate of Harvard University and the University of Pennsylvania, Mearns was a professor at the Philadelphia School of Pedagogy from 1905 to 1920.
-Mearns is remembered now as the author of the poem "Antigonish" (or "The Little Man Who Wasn't There").
-However, his ideas about encouraging the natural creativity of children, particularly those age 3 through 8 were novel at the time.
+A graduate of Harvard University and the University of Pennsylvania, Mearns is remembered as the author of the poem "Antigonish" (or "The Little Man Who Wasn't There").
+However, his ideas about encouraging the natural creativity of children, particularly those age 3 through 8, were novel at the time.
 It has been written about him that, "He typed notes of their conversations; he learned how to make them forget there was an adult around; never asked them questions and never showed surprise no matter what they did or said."

+Career

+Mearns was a professor at the Philadelphia School of Pedagogy from 1905 to 1920.
+Starting in 1920, he served as head of the Lincoln School Teachers College at Columbia University.
+He was a proponent of John Dewey's work in progressive education.

-Mearns wrote two influential books: Creative Youth 1925, and Creative Power 1929.
+Mearns wrote two influential books: Creative Youth 1925 and Creative Power 1929.
 Essayist Gabriel Gudding credits those books with "[lighting] a fuse" under the teaching of creative writing, influencing a generation of scholars.

-He also served for a time (starting in 1920) as head of the Lincoln School Teachers College at Columbia University.
-He was also a proponent of John Dewey's work in progressive education.

 Antigonish

-Mearns is credited with the well-known rhyme, composed in 1899 as a song for a play he had written, called The Psyco-ed.
+Mearns is credited with the well-known rhyme, composed in 1899 as a song for a play he had written called The Psyco-ed.
 The play was performed in 1910, and the poem was first published as "Antigonish" in 1922.